piegamesde/BlockMap/README.md

 - Mouse wheel to zoom in and out
 - Drag with the right mouse button to pan the view
   - This will very likely change in the future
+- When loading a world, you can select either a world folder, a region folder or a single region file